Documentation

 inductive QuasiTab :

-Simple tree data type for Q.
+Simple tree data type for Q in Def.
+7.31.

 Instances For